-Q8: or is often referred to as the - "bad" cholesterol.
+Q8: - or is often en referred to a s t the "bad" cholesterol.

 A8: Low-density lipoprotein; LDL

 Notes: Too much LDL in the blood can cause a build-up of plaque on the walls of the coronary arteries.
 Plaque can eventually cause blockages, which prevent the blood from delivering oxygen to the heart muscle.
 This often results in a heart attack.